Margaret A. Hickey: Career

-In that same year she was elected president of the National Federation of Business and Professional Women, a group she sought after as a young woman.
+That same year she was elected president of the National Federation of Business and Professional Women, a group she sought after as a young woman.
 She served in this position for two years, and remained honorary president thereafter.
 In 1946, Hickey traveled to Paris to work on the human rights section of the UN charter with Eleanor Roosevelt.
 The document the committee drafted is now known as the Universal Declaration of Human Rights.
-Also in that year, Hickey went back to journalism and joined the Ladies Home Journal, a successful wartime magazine stationed in Philadelphia, Pennsylvania.
+That year, she also went back to journalism and joined the Ladies Home Journal, a successful wartime magazine stationed in Philadelphia, Pennsylvania.
 She received the Ben Franklin Award for Distinguished Public Service Journalism in 1953 from the city of Philadelphia.
 In 1961, Hickey was appointed by President John F. Kennedy as a chairman of the United Nations Commission on the Status of Women.
 She primarily worked on federal employment policies.
 In 1968, she sold her school for secretaries, which is now named Hickey College.

 Over the course of her career, she was appointed by six presidents to lead national committees, some of which are as follows: Voluntary Foreign Aid Committee, White House Conference on Education, National Commission on the Status of Women, Committee on Federal Employment Policies and Practices, Citizens Council on the Status of Women.
 Margaret Hickey had built up a bit of national prominence throughout her career.
 Because of that she was in high demand as a public speaker.
 She spent her final 25 years working as a public speaker.

 Red Cross

 Margaret Hickey volunteered to work for the Red Cross and YWCA throughout her life.
 In 1931, she began running her own class to help train unemployed women with credentials or experience.
 The federal government took over this program in 1933.
 Hickey began volunteering for the Red Cross in 1946.
 The following year, she served on the Board of Governors for six years, and then again for six years in 1955.
 In 1960 she served as the Deputy to Chairman E. Roland Harriman for the next thirteen years.
 For the Red Cross she also served as the Vice Chairman of the humanitarian law commission of the international congress.
 In 1966 she served as a chairman to the Organizing Committee for International Conference on Social Welfare.
-Margaret Hickey became a leader to those suffering from oppression and poverty.
+Hickey became a leader to those suffering from oppression and poverty.
 She was in positions and on committees to be a catalyst of real change for those who she represented.

 Personal life

-Margaret A. Hickey married Joseph T. Strubinger in 1935; Strubinger died in 1973.
+Hickey married Joseph T. Strubinger in 1935; Strubinger died in 1973.
 Hickey died in Tucson, Arizona in 1994, aged 92 years.